isomerpages/moe-orchidparksec/_orchidian-engagement/Departments/Physical Education.md

 <p>- A range of gameplay experiences from territorial-invasion, net barrier and striking-fielding and other games encourages students’ safe and maximal participation, with modification to game rules to match and enhance their physical skills and cognitive understanding.</p>
 <p>- The following Games and Sports are taught:</p>

--    Net Barrier: Badminton and Volleyball
--    Territorial-Invasion: Basketball, Floorball, Handball, Netball and Soccer
--    Striking-Fielding: Softball
--    Track and Field events: Sprints, Baton Passing, Javelin and Shotput
+a)Net Barrier: Badminton and Volleyball b)Territorial-Invasion: Basketball, Floorball, Handball, Netball and Soccer c)Striking-Fielding: Softball d)Track and Field events: Sprints, Baton Passing, Javelin and Shotput

 <p>2) Outdoor Education</p>
 <p>- Physical activities that cultivate an attitude of care and appreciation for the environment, and thoughtful consideration of the risks and safety of self and others.</p>